lucabol/JediMaster/README.md

 ## Output

 - **Console**: Real-time progress and summary.
-- **JSON Report**: Detailed results, including assignment and PR review status, reasoning, and actions taken.
+- **JSON Report**: Detailed results, including assignment and PR review status, reasoning, and actions taken (only when `--save-report` flag is used).

 ---